-Land, Sea, and Air: What You Must Know About Fossil Fuels and Their Effects on the Environment
+Land, Sea, And Air: What You Must Know About Fossil Fuels And Their Effects on the Environment

 Fossil fuels provide about 80% of the energy in the US.
 Their main attraction is energy density.
 Coal, oil, and gas release an incredible amount of energy very quickly, allowing many industrial processes that are otherwise impossible.
 To date, no renewable sources can replicate these qualities, making it challenging to displace fossil fuels as our primary energy source.
 However, there are many downsides to how we power the modern world.
 Here are the facts you need to know about fossil fuels and their effects on the planet.